mixpanel/mixpanel-android/readme.txt

       If provided and equal to "true", the library will not attempt to send data over HTTP if HTTPS fails

+  com.mixpanel.android.MPConfig.AutoCheckForSurveys (value: a boolean)

+      If provided and equal to "false", the Mixpanel library will not attempt to retrieve and show surveys automatically, users can still show surveys using MixpanelAPI.getPeople().checkForSurvey and MixpanelAPI.getPeople().showSurvey

 * A scary stack trace log in the common, not-scary case of fallback from HTTPS to HTTP has been removed.